near/docs/docs/roles/developer/contracts/intro.md

 Whichever language you use to build your Smart Contracts, know that, once compiled to Wasm, they are eventually deployed and executed on the NEAR platform exactly the same way.

-If you're familiar **Rust** then check out <code>[near-bindgen](/docs/near-bindgen/near-bindgen)</code> for authoring Smart Contracts in Rust that can be deployed using `near-api-js`.
-The `near-bindgen` repository has several great examples to help you get started quickly.
+If you're familiar **Rust** then check out <code>[near-sdk-rs](/docs/api/near-sdk-rs/index)</code> for authoring Smart Contracts in Rust that can be deployed using `near-api-js`.
+The `near-sdk-rs` repository has several great examples to help you get started quickly.

 If you prefer JavaScript then **AssemblyScript** is the way to go for writing Smart Contracts on the NEAR platform.